mathew-j-davis/shuttle/readme.md

 file.

 **Note:** The `LogLevel` can be set to `DEBUG`, `INFO`, `WARNING`, `ERROR`, or `CRITICAL` depending on the desired verbosity.

-**Hazard Archive Password:** The password is stored in the operating system keyring.
-The primary use for this password is to require a manual confirmation before opening an archive that may contain malware.
-If you require alternative storage of the password to protect these archives, please modify the script to integrate with your secrets vault.

 ### **Example Workflow:**